ADTs!

-Section materials curated by Clinton Kwarteng, drawing upon materials from previous quarters.
+Section materials curated by Julián Rodríguez Cárdenas and Sean Szumlanski, drawing upon materials from previous quarters.

-This week’s section exercises explore ADTs!.
-By the end of this week, you'll be well-versed in all kinds of ADTs we've learned about in class, and know the best use cases for each of them.
+This week’s section exercises explore Grids, Maps, Sets, and Stacks!
+By the end of this week you'll be well-versed in all kinds of ADTs, which we'll learn about in class, and know the best use cases for each of them.

 Remember that every week we will also be releasing a Qt Creator project containing starter code and testing infrastructure for that week's section problems.
 When a problem name is followed by the name of a .cpp file, that means you can practice writing the code for that problem in the named file of the Qt Creator project.
 Here is the zip of the section starter code: